 Electromyography has been widely used to assess the peripheral nervous system in animal models.
-The study was conducted to test the neuromuscular junction function in murine models by using the stimulated single fiber electromyography (S-SFEMG).
+The study was conducted to test the neuromuscular junction function in murine models by using the stimulated single-fiber electromyography (S-SFEMG).
 The electrodes were placed in the gastrocnemius muscles of anesthetized mice.
-Mean consecutive latency difference (MCD) of a single fiber in response to the sciatic nerve stimulation at 2 HZ were measured.
+The mean consecutive latency difference (MCD) of a single fiber in response to the sciatic nerve stimulation at 2 HZ was measured.
 The mean MCD values in normothermic mice were recorded in the range of 6–8 μs for different strains, while no MCD values exceeded 25 μs.
 The decrease in the core temperature (to 29°–30°C) increased the jitter, whereas the intubation and mechanical ventilation did not show any pronounced effects.
 However, the vecuronium injection (intraperitoneal and intravenous) progressively increased the jitter.
 This increase in jitter followed the blocking of the continuously monitored fibers.
 The study has validated the use of S-SFEMG in mice as a reliable assay for the assessment of NMJ function under different physiologic conditions.

 Detection of sciatic nerve conduction in healthy and septic mice (Osuchowski., Teener., & Remick., 2009)

 Electromyography can also be used to evaluate neuromuscular disorders and other critical illnesses in animal models.
 The study was conducted to measure the nerve conduction of mouse sciatic nerve in normal and septic mice.
 The mean compound muscle action potential (CMAP) amplitude was 17.4 mV, and the latency was found as 1.11 ms. The results presented an excellent intertester reproducibility in septic and normal mice.
 The method conferred a time-dependent isoflurane-induced CMAP suppression in all animals, which is more complicated in septic mice.
-The study has validated that the electromyography is a new tool to assess the peripheral nerve function in neuromuscular disease models for which repeated, long-term, and minimally invasive monitoring is essential.
+The study has validated that electromyography is a new tool to assess the peripheral nerve function in neuromuscular disease models for which repeated, long-term, and minimally invasive monitoring is essential.